MEDICAL ADVISORY BOARD

 David A. Stevenson, M.D.

-Associate Professor, Division of Medical Genetics, Stanford University, California
+Associate Professor, Division of Medical Genetics

 Dr. Stevenson completed his residency in Pediatrics at the University of New Mexico and a 3-year fellowship in medical genetics at the University of Utah.
 He was on faculty at the University of Utah for 10 years before joining the faculty in the Division of Medical Genetics as an Associate Professor at Stanford University.
 His initial research focused on neurofibromatosis type 1 (NF1), and since that time he has expanded his research to RASopathies focusing on the musculoskeletal problems and genotype-phenotype correlations.
 He has received grant funding from the NIH, Doris Duke Charitable Foundation, Thrasher Research Fund, and Department of Defense to investigate the musculoskeletal system in syndromes of the Ras/MAPK pathway.
 He has published over 80 scientific articles, and 2 Gene Reviews focused primarily on Ras/MAPK syndromes.
 Dr. Stevenson first attended the CFC conference in Chicago, Illinois and has attended all the conferences since that time.